MichaelGloessl04/wpapihandler/.changeset/gorgeous-pants-rush.md

 "wpapihandler": minor
 ---

-Changed return type of most methods to the new Post interface.
-See more in the documentation.
+Changed return type of most methods to the new Post type.